 Juvenile arrested, hospitalized in Sterling for school threat

 STERLING, Ill.
-(WIFR) - Students and staff remain safe Monday after Sterling and Rock Falls police investigated a threat made over the weekend.
+(WIFR) - Sterling and Rock Falls police investigated a threat this weekend made to a local student by another minor.

-A juvenile student was taken to CGH Medical Center Sunday for a mental health evaluation after sending a threat to another student via social media.
+The suspect was taken to CGH Medical Center Sunday for a mental health evaluation after sending a threat to the local student via social media.

-Just after 9:30 p.m., both Sterling and Rock Falls police departments investigated the possible school threat.
-Sterling police were able to locate the juvenile suspect and their parents, who cooperated with the investigation.
+Just after 9:30 p.m., both Sterling and Rock Falls police departments investigated the incident.
+Sterling police were able to locate the suspect and their parents, who cooperated with the investigation.

 Investigators said the suspect did not have access to any of the weapons mentioned in the threat, and subsequently determined there was no immediate concern to any schools in either Sterling or Rock Falls